 But numbers don’t tell the full story with the Saragosa’s X-Tough Drag.
 Probably even more so impressive than its stopping power is its smoothness.
 The reel uses over-sized carbon washers at the spool’s base to greatly reduce wobble and allow the line to come off silky smooth.
 The evenness of line distribution can’t be overstated when you’ve got a big angry fish pulling hard.

-Rounding out the reel’s standout features are a rigid, lightweight graphite rotor, and a cold-forged aluminum spool.
+Rounding out the reel’s standout features is a rigid, lightweight graphite rotor, and a cold-forged aluminum spool.
 One of the features surf fishermen really like about this reel’s spool is a tapered lip design that lets line fly off the spool for longer casts with less chance of tangling.

 The Shimano Saragosa has long been considered by many to be the gold standard in the mid-priced saltwater spinning reel category.
 For many, it’s also the go-to option in the surf.